NewsLocal News

 and last updated

-OWASSO, Okla. — Fear has become a normal part of Alice Hartzke's morning routine.
+OWASSO, Okla. — Fear is a normal part of Alice Hartzke's morning routine.

-At just thirteen years old, the eighth grader says it's normal for her to anticipate verbal and physical assaults from her peers in the Owasso 8th Grade Center.
+At thirteen years old, the eighth grader said it's normal for her to anticipate verbal and physical assaults from her peers in the Owasso 8th Grade Center.

 “I just try to ignore them," said Alice.
 "I do as much as I can to try to stop them.
 I tell them to just leave them alone.”